West Virginia

 - Launched 2022

-West Virginia’s Hope Scholarship Program is an education savings account (ESA) that allows eligible parents to receive the average per-pupil state funding already set aside for their children’s education onto an electronic, parent-controlled fund for educational expenses.
-Those expenses can include private school tuition, tutoring, credentialing, therapies, transportation and more.
-Learn more about how the program works on this page, including eligibility, funding, regulations and more.
+West Virginia’s Hope Scholarship Program is an education savings account (ESA) that allows eligible parents to receive the average per-pupil state funding already set aside for their children’s education in an electronic parent-controlled fund for educational expenses.
+Those expenses can include private school tuition, tutoring, credentialing, therapies, transportation, and other approved educational expenses.

 We do not administer this program.